Convergence of uniform triangulations under the Cardy embedding: Introduction

-We restate \eqref{eq:KPZ} as Proposition~\ref{prop:quantum-Mink} and prove it in Section~\ref{sec:prop:quantum-Mink}.
+\xncomment{Here the exponent $1/\sqrt6$ in $\pivm^\eps $ is precisely related to the dimension $3/4$ of $\cP_\eps$ via the KPZ relation.} We restate \eqref{eq:KPZ} as Proposition~\ref{prop:quantum-Mink} and prove it in Section~\ref{sec:prop:quantum-Mink}.
 Most of the work is carried out in Section~\ref{emb-sec:pivot}, where we prove Proposition~\ref{prop:pivot-bichordal}, a local version of Proposition~\ref{prop:quantum-Mink}.
 We say that it is local because we will cover $\cP_\eps$ by finitely many sets which are the scaling limits of the pivotal points of the crossing event for certain topological quads (see Lemma~\ref{lem:cover}), and Proposition~\ref{prop:pivot-bichordal} is the variant of~\eqref{eq:KPZ} for these sets.

 Although the argument is quite technical, the underlying idea behind Propositions~\ref{prop:quantum-Mink} and~\ref{prop:pivot-bichordal} is simply that both $\nu^\eps_{\bh,\Gamma}$ and $\pivm^\eps$ are canonical in the sense that they satisfy a few natural properties that uniquely determine the measure.
 To carry out this idea, we need an intrinsic characterization of the aforementioned measure $\Mink$ that does not refer to the limiting procedure.
 With this in mind, we proved with Lawler and Li~\cite{hlls-cut} that $r^{d-2}$ times the Lebesgue measure restricted to the $r$-neighborhood of cut points of a planar Brownian motion has a scaling limit as $r\to0$, which we call the \emph{$3/4$-dimensional occupation measure}.
 Using a connection between Brownian cut points and the scaling limit of pivotal points of quad-crossing events (see Proposition~\ref{prop:cutpt}), we proved with Li~\cite{hlls-pivot} that restricting to the scaling limit of the pivotal points of quad crossing events, the measure $\Mink$ equals the corresponding $3/4$-dimensional occupation measure on these points.